 The Tart Tatin would be a perfect dessert to finish this traditional French meal!
-Another of my grandma’s recipe.
+Another of my grandma’s recipes.

 For more French traditional family recipes, check out these other posts:

 My mum’s veal stew with vanilla!
-One of my favourite dish!
+One of my favourite dishes!